 Detect Unprotected Session Token Transfer: The attacker sniffs on the wireless network to detect unencrypted traffic that contains session tokens.

 The attacker uses a network sniffer tool like ferret or hamster to monitor the wireless traffic at a WiFi hotspot while examining it for evidence of transmittal of session tokens in unencrypted or recognizably encrypted form.
-An attacker applies his knowledge of the manner by which session tokens are generated and transmitted by various target systems to identify the session tokens.
+An attacker applies their knowledge of the manner by which session tokens are generated and transmitted by various target systems to identify the session tokens.

 Capture session token: The attacker uses sniffing tools to capture a session token from traffic.